Last Updated: 7/29/23 | July 29th, 2023

-(It took me a while but eventually, I made my way towards the window for the view.
-Yes, my fear is so irrational that I will am scared to go to the edge while inside a building!)
+(It took me a while but eventually, I made my way toward the window for the view.
+Yes, my fear is so irrational that I still am scared to go to the edge while inside a building!)

 Overall, Taipei 101 was stunning.
 It’s amazing to see.
 It’s beautiful.
 And it’s really impressive to think that people made that.
 When you consider the technology and new thinking that had to go into it, it makes your jaw drop.
 It’s by far one of the most impressive things I’ve ever seen, and at night, when it’s all lit up, it’s still surreal.

-The next time you’re in Taiwan, be sure to visit Tapei 101.
+The next time you’re in Taiwan, be sure to visit Taipei 101.
 You’ll be sorry if you don’t!